Political sites: Cryptome

 -

-. - Large enterprises scramble after supply-chain attack spills their secrets — tj-actions/changed-files corrupted to run credential-stealing memory scraper. by (March 17th, 2025) ► Yet another supply chain attack.
+rsync. - Large enterprises scramble after supply-chain attack spills their secrets — tj-actions/changed-files corrupted to run credential-stealing memory scraper. by (17 March 2025) ► Yet another supply chain attack.
 This one via GitHub Actions.

 -

-, hence VS Code. - What Is Quishing?
-How Hackers Use QR Codes to Steal Your Data by (June 2nd, 2025) ► Some basic security advice about QR code usage.
+SOH,STX,ETX, andEOTin filenames to execute shell commands innode-pty, hence VS Code. - What Is Quishing?
+How Hackers Use QR Codes to Steal Your Data by (2 June 2025) ► Some basic security advice about QR code usage.

 -